The 7 Stages of Building Profitable Businesses and Teams across Multiple Markets

 - Understanding the difference between being Effective and being “efficient”

-- The 10 best practices related to MUM selection, development and performance.
+- The 10 best practices related to MUL selection, development and performance.

 - The 5 biggest challenges MULs will face this year (and how to overcome those challenges).